Long Island as the center of the Marvel Universe

 "You live in a little apartment in the boroughs," as virtually all the early comics creators did, "and these people dreamed of having a house," recalls "The Amazing Spider-Man" comic-strip artist Larry Lieber, 86, the scriptwriter who co-created Ant-Man with plotter Lee and artist Kirby.
 "A lot of these guys were single, and then they got married and they'd say, 'Let's go move out into the suburbs.'
 It just seemed like a step up from being in the city."

-Lieber, who has lived in Manhattan since even before co-creating Ant-Man, Iron Man and Thor in the early 1960s, had stayed for a short time with Lee (his older brother) and family in Woodmere, in a three-bedroom house at 1084 W. Broadway that Lee had bought in 1949.
-In 1952, Lee, his wife, Joan, and their toddler Joan Celia moved to a larger place, a former caretaker's cottage at 226 Richards Lane in Hewlett Harbor.
+Lieber, who has lived in Manhattan since even before co-creating Ant-Man, Iron Man and Thor in the early 1960s, stayed for a short time with Lee (his older brother) and family in Woodmere, in a three-bedroom house at 1084 W. Broadway that Lee bought in 1949.
+In 1952, Lee, his wife, Joan, and their toddler, Joan Celia, moved to a larger place, a former caretaker's cottage at 226 Richards Lane in Hewlett Harbor.

 "I used to type my stories on the patio standing up," Lee recalled in a 2007 interview.
 "During my years there I helped create Spider-Man, the Fantastic Four and the Incredible Hulk, among others.
 All our neighbors were wealthy business people, and I was a guy writing comics.
 No one quite understood us."
 The family moved to California in 1980.